blockchainsllc/in3-docs/docs/embedded.md

 ### Networking
-In3 client needs to have a reliable internet connection to work properly, so your hardware must support any network interface or module that could give you acccess. i.e  bluetooth, wifi, ethernet, etc.
+In3 client needs to have a reliable internet connection to work properly, so your hardware must support any network interface or module that could give you acccess to it. i.e  bluetooth, wifi, ethernet, etc.

 ## Incubed with ESP-IDF